ArtHitParade

 The reference 6300G in gray gold launched in 2016 is similar to the 5175 except that the references to the celebration have been removed.

 According to the rules applicable to this operation, each manufacturer offers a watch for which it guarantees that it is and will remain a one-off.
-On this year Patek Philippe supplies the unique copy of Grandmaster Chime in stainless steel, reference 6300A-010, lot 28 estimated CHF 2.5M.
+On that year Patek Philippe supplied the unique copy of Grandmaster Chime in stainless steel, reference 6300A-010, lot 28.
 The steel improves the sound.
 It is inscribed "The Only One" on one of the dials.
+It was sold for CHF 31M.

 The lot includes a one-day private tour of the workshops and museum for two people and a lunch with Thierry Stern, president of Patek Philippe.